munificent/craftinginterpreters/book/scanning-on-demand.md

 </aside>

-The goal for the rest of the chapter is to make that blob of code work.
-The key function is this one:
+The goal for the rest of the chapter is to make that blob of code work by implementing this key function:

 ^code scan-token-h (1 before, 2 after)

-Each call to this scans and returns the next token in the source code.
-A token looks like:
+Each call scans and returns the next token in the source code.
+A token looks like this:

 ^code token-struct (1 before, 2 after)

 It's pretty similar to jlox's Token class.
-We have an enum identifying what type of token it is -- number, identifier, `+` operator, etc. The enum is virtually identical to the one in jlox, so let's just hammer out the whole thing:
+We have an enum identifying what type of token it is -- number, identifier, `+` operator, etc. The enum is virtually identical to the one in jlox, so let's just hammer out the whole thing.

 ^code token-type (2 before, 2 after)